Don't get caught out: check the weather before you go rock fishing

 09 December 2016

-Rock fishing is a popular recreational activity but it’s also one of Australia’s most dangerous sports.
-In fact, on just a small strip of Sydney’s coast, the activity has claimed the lives of 17 people in the past decade.
-To increase safety along the State’s coastline the New South Wales Government recently announced a 12-month trial of mandatory life jackets for rock fishers in Randwick.
+Rock fishing is a popular recreational activity but it can be risky if you don't comply with safety requirements.
+In fact, on just a small strip of Sydney’s coast, rock fishing has claimed the lives of 17 people in the past decade.
+To increase safety along the NSW coastline, lifejackets are required by law when you're rock fishing in declared high-risk areas.

 Wherever you’re planning your rock fishing trip in Australia, it’s always important to check the weather and ocean conditions before you go, to help you have a safe and enjoyable experience.